chadperson/lakeviewmanorreview/index.markdown

 <br/><br/>
 I documented everything we experienced with photos and sent them to the owner.
 I requested a fair partial refund (reimbursement of the cleaning fee and the amount of value for the unusable room) and he offered me $100.
 <br/><br/>
-Owner communication was civil up until he realized I was expecting a refund, then he accused me of lying about my complaints.
-If you want to read the entire correspondence and view photos, search Lakeview Manor Eden review with your favorite search engine for details.
+Owner communication was civil up until he realized I was expecting a refund, then he accused me of lying about my complaints
 <br/><br/>
 Apparently, the owner was more concerned about the investments he had made into the property then combating us in a clean, safe space.
 <br/><br/>